 I’ve not spoke to anyone about it [shielding], not my friends it’s a bit odd to talk about it, so I’ve just become withdrawn with it all

-So far we've hosted one with young people and young adults who have been shielding.
-We've shared our report from this with NHS England & NH Improvement to help inform guidance and planning for life after lockdown.
+In summer 2020 we hosted one workshop with young people and young adults who have been shielding.
+We've shared our report from this with NHS England & Improvement to help inform guidance and planning for life after lockdown.

 Some key themes from the workshop on shielding included:

 - Support the mental health of young people who have been shielding as they integrate back into not-shielding

 - Improve communication and messages shared about how to shield and what needs to happen when

 - Make sure support services recognise under 25s are shielding too, so might need extra support.
 For example, online shopping slots were available for over 70s at the start of lockdown, but under 16s were being able to get prescription deliveries

 The Association of Young People’s Health (AYPH) with support from RCPCH &Us, worked with three organisations to find out what young people from different backgrounds thought about their pandemic experience.
 Key themes from young carers, Gypsy and Traveller young people and those from LGBT+ backgrounds were:

 - Accessing health services: it needs to be clearer how young people can do this, what they are entitled to and how their rights and confidentiality will be managed

 - A range of ways to engage: there need to be digital options and other ways to get health support as not everyone has access to devices or data